How to Get Car Insurance With a Suspended License

 State-Specific Penalties for Driving Without Insurance

-Getting caught without insurance while your license is suspended triggers additional penalties that vary by location.
-California impounds your vehicle for 30 days, while Texas can fine you up to $1,000 on top of existing penalties.
+Getting caught without insurance while your license is suspended triggers additional penalties that differ by location.
+California impounds your vehicle for 30 days, while Texas fines you up to $1,000 on top of existing penalties.

 Florida takes your license plates, and New York suspends your vehicle registration entirely.
 These penalties can extend your suspension period and create expensive complications.